 The simplest operational meeting agenda can often bring revolutionary change by simply asking: What is working, and what could be better?

 - What are the things that work really well, and should not be changed?

 - If we had one free day every week, what new opportunity would we explore?

 - What do we hope to do, but never seem to have time to get to?

 - If we were dropped in here from outer space, what’s the first new thing we would do?

 Simple initiatives can trigger a positive spiral of reinvestment, renewal and long-term commitment by existing residents.
-This in turn will draw new investment from outside the boundaries of a closed environment, and will lead to fresh ideas, pressure to change, and the support to ensure the community becomes more desirable and helps drive higher property values and, of course, an improved lifestyle and experience for all home owners as well.
+This in turn will draw new investment from outside the boundaries of a closed environment, and will lead to fresh ideas, pressure to change, and the support to ensure that the community becomes more desirable and helps drive higher property values and, of course, an improved lifestyle and experience for all home owners as well.